Lilian-Chinelo/Daily_Journal/README.md

 # Daily_Journal
-A daily journey for posts and various entries.
+A daily journal for posts and various entries.